ICC4103-202410-WebTech/lab-07-lucasfreyess/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/0PWCtUDg)
+# please read!!

+I am currently having a problem with my github key.
+I have been trying to push for more than an hour, but it doesn't let me!
+It doesn't recognize the key, so I tried to change to a SSH key, but I am also having problems with that one.
+I am very frustrated that this is happening, since I finished this before 20:00, so I am hoping you can understand if I push today, past the limit hour, please!
+I feel like I am close to doing it, so I will probably push a little late; i am very sorry.

 # Lab 07

 In this lab, your task is to establish relationships between the tables within the database.
 You'll need to establish two one-to-many relationships: one between the `users` table and the `posts` table, and another between the `posts` table and itself.
 Additionally, you'll create a many-to-many relationship between the `posts` and `tags` tables.
 Furthermore, you are required to implement all necessary validations and callbacks for the models